nghilevi/android-web-pedometer-app/README.md

    *  systems that notify user when they achieve/exceed their goals
    *  feature to export data to csv as well
    *  graph data can also be filtered by start and end date
+   *  auto generate & update data if the user happens to not open the web/android app that day